Ceramic Dictionary

 Click on the title to see more images

-Band refers to lines of different widths marked around circular ceramic utensils, plates, jars or lids so both ends meet exactly.
-Any method, such as painting, drawing, scratching etc. can be used and it can be done at all stages: freshly thrown work, leather dry, bisque, unfired glaze-base, as well as on a glazed surface.
+Band refers to lines of different widths marked around circular pottery utensils, such as plates, jars or lids, so both ends meet exactly.
+Any method such as painting, drawing, scratching, etc., can be used and it can be done at all stages of production: freshly thrown work, leather dry, bisque, unfired glaze-base, as well as on a glazed surface.

-This section explains how to band and it applies to the different ways of working that follow
+This section explains how to band and applies to the different ways of working that follow

 The Working Process